xingjianleng/autoeval_baselines/README.md

 The training datasets share a common label file named `labels.npy`, and images files are named `new_data_xxx.npy`, where `xxx` is a number from 000 to 999.
 For every dataset in the validation set, the image file and their labels are stored as two separate `Numpy` array files named "data.npy" and "labels.npy".
 The `PyTorch` implementation of the `Dataset` class for loading the data can be found in `utils.py`.

-Download the training datasets: [link](https://anu365-my.sharepoint.com/personal/u7136359_anu_edu_au/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fu7136359%5Fanu%5Fedu%5Fau%2FDocuments%2Ftrain%5Fdata%2Ezip&parent=%2Fpersonal%2Fu7136359%5Fanu%5Fedu%5Fau%2FDocuments&ga=1)
+Download the training datasets: [link](https://anu365-my.sharepoint.com/:u:/g/personal/u7136359_anu_edu_au/Eb9yO_Qg41lOkoRS7P6gmqMBk5Q6A2gCV8YbRbuLpB8NwQ?e=WO3Gqi)

 Download the validation datasets: [link](https://anu365-my.sharepoint.com/:u:/g/personal/u7136359_anu_edu_au/Edg83yRxM9BPonPP22suB_IBrHlKYV5bOn4VK-c5RZ8dtQ?e=kExXEm)

-**NOTE: To access the test datasets and participate in the competition, please fill in the [Datasets Request Form](https://anu365-my.sharepoint.com/:b:/g/personal/u7136359_anu_edu_au/ERz4ANQ1A31PvJKgd3mNxr8B1F4e0zfaZL3P_NLOvKrivg?e=lG7mkL) and send the signed form to datacvchallenge2023@gmail.com.
+**NOTE: To access the test datasets and participate in the competition, please fill in the [Datasets Request Form](https://anu365-my.sharepoint.com/:b:/g/personal/u7136359_anu_edu_au/ERz4ANQ1A31PvJKgd3mNxr8B1F4e0zfaZL3P_NLOvKrivg?e=lG7mkL) and send the signed form to [the competition organiser](mailto:datacvchallenge2023@gmail.com;VDU2023@gmail.com).
 Failing to provide the form will lead to the revocation of the CodaLab account in the competition.**

 ## Models
 In this competition, the models being evaluated are ResNet-56 and RepVGG-A0.
 Both implementations can be accessed in the public repository at https://github.com/chenyaofo/pytorch-cifar-models.
 To utilize the models and load their pretrained weights, use the code provided.